 Finally, you are ready to start painting over the teeth with the brush, which will apply the whitening effect where you paint.
 As you do, you will be able to see the immediate results of this approach to whitening teeth in Lightroom.

 You can also make adjustments to the intensity of the Teeth Whitening effect as well as adjustment levels as needed.
+If you notice that you made a mistake while whitening the teeth, you can utilize the undo feature in Lightroom.

 Making Whitening Look More Natural